Horror Factory

 If you haven't yet, set up the github.com/LearningTypeScript/projects repository locally.

-For example, to run tests in watch mode:
+For example, to start tests in watch mode:

 Specification